East Mountain Open Space

 Management plans for the East Mountain Open Space Areas including Juan Tomas, Tres Pistolas, Gutierrez Canyon and San Antonito were developed through a cooperative planning process between the City of Albuquerque, Bernalillo County and the United States Forest Service under the guidance of the National Park Service, Rivers and Trails Program.
 This is a public participatory process that includes East Mountain residents and Open Space users.

 This 40-acre facility is located 9.5 miles south of I-40 on NM Highway 337.
 Take exit 175 on I-40 and head south until you see the signs for the facility.
 Nestled in an area populated by ponderosa, piñón, juniper, scrub oak and yucca, Carolino Canyon proves to be an ideal location for gatherings of all kinds.
 The facility can accommodate up to 250 people and consists of two large picnic shelters with electrical outlets.
 There are numerous small picnic areas, tetherball units, horseshoe pits, volleyball facilities, charcoal grills and a fire pit.
 The facility also has a paved hiking trail that is wheelchair accessible.

 Juan Tomas Open Space

 The Juan Tomas Open Space is named for the nearby village of Juan Tomas that was settled around 1860.
 This land became part of the Open Space system in 1983 and was part of the Elena Gallegos exchange lands from the USFS.

-At elevations ranging from 7,300' to 7,760', this 1,290 acre area is characterized by gently rolling pinon-juniper forests, with scattered stands of ponderosa pine trees, scrub oak thickets and several open meadows.
+At elevations ranging from 7,300 feet to 7,760 feet, this 1,290-acre area is characterized by gently rolling pinon-juniper forests, with scattered stands of ponderosa pine trees, scrub oak thickets and several open meadows.
 Mule deer and wild turkeys frequent this site and an occasional elk has been reported.

 There are no developed facilities at the Juan Tomas Open Space, although there is an extensive network of informal trails, many of which provide access to the adjacent USFS Oak Flat Picnic Area and beyond.
 The Ponderosa Trail is the main trail running diagonally across this property and is popular with horseback riders.